 Alessandra Voena (University of Chicago): "Marriage, Social Insurance and Labor Supply"

 12:00 PM - 1:00 PM

-by Daniel Galvin, Associate Professor of Political Science and IPR Fellow
+by Seema Jayachandran, Associate Professor of Economics and IPR Associate

 Each year IPR organizes more than 30 academic talks, which feature research by IPR faculty and other faculty from Northwestern and other universities.
 The formats vary between 60 and 90 minutes, with time included for Q&A. Its five series are: